SpectoLabs/hoverpy/docs/source/modify.rst

 ********

-Import hoverpy's main class: HoverPy
+Demonstrates how to modify requests.
+This is particularly useful for sending curved balls to your applications, and make sure they deal with them correctly. import hoverpy's main class: HoverPy

 .. code:: python